garthgoldwater/letsdothis/readme.md

 mostly serves as a cover for netting emails.
 You only need to give a group a password and then you can go.
-  This (and some other decisions) embodies a commitment I've made to making *frictionless* apps.
+  This (and some other decisions) embodies a commitment I've made to making **frictionless** apps.
 We ought interrupt the user as little as possible.
 *"Isn't that just good UI/UX design?"
   No. UI/UX focuses on solid metaphors, understandable interfaces, and predictable interactions.
 I'm talking about *user interface engineering*.
 This is an arbitrary distinction I'm making because I identify as a maverick, a renegade, and a cop who doesn't play by the rules.

 ##Mildly Interesting Code Features
-  *I've eliminated a few of them in the course of a refactor already *I *am* using recursive partials.
+*I've eliminated a few of them in the course of a refactor already *I **am** using recursive partials.
 There are some tricky things about them.
-You can look at documents/_document.html.erb if you like.
+You can look at the document partial if you'd like.

 ##Lessons Learned

 *I think we should rename the Minimum Viable Product the Minimum-Effort Core Mechanic.
 "Core mechanic" is a vocab term I'm stealing from a particularly good [game design textbook](http://en.wikipedia.org/wiki/Rules_of_Play), and it basically means "the thing that a player does repeatedly in a game" -- in poker,